FyonnaBoateng/DataPortfolio/content/docs/Project 1/proj_overview.md

 ## Are Birds Real?

 Ah yes, yet again we are subject to seemingly unthinkable trends on the internet.
-I noticed a few months ago that the conspiracy *Birds Aren't Real* was blowing up on twitter and reddit, and I wondered if there was anything interesting about who was tweeting it, what they were tweeting about, and why.
+I noticed a few months ago that the conspiracy *Birds Aren't Real* was blowing up on Twitter and Reddit, and I wondered if there was anything interesting about who was tweeting it, what they were tweeting about, and why.
 Welp, I'll give it a shot with the little information I've taught myself.

 Wikipedia gives a great explanation of the origins of this theory: https://en.wikipedia.org/wiki/Birds_Aren%27t_Real